opensquiggly/user-docs/030-self-hosted/07-kubernetes.md

 ---
+weight: 70
 order: 7
 Title: Installing on Kubernetes
+description: >
+  Installing OpenSquiggly on the Kubernetes cloud orchestrator, instead of a virtual machine is also possible.
+In this section we give an overview of the installation process on Kubernetes, and discuss pros and cons of using Kubernetes vs. a virtual machine.
 ---
-# Overview of Installing on Kubernetes
+## Overview of Installing on Kubernetes

 Kubernetes is an open-source container orchestration platform that enables automated deployment, scaling, and management of containerized applications.
 It is a powerful